urmastalimaa/interactive-frontend-development/lecture_4/README.md

 # Lecture 4

-Lecture 4 expands on available state management techniques.
-State management in React has been heavily influenced by the success of [Redux](https://github.com/reactjs/redux), so much so that in new versions of React some Redux patterns are incorporated into React hooks.
+Lecture 4 expands on state management techniques.
+State management in React has been heavily influenced by the success of [Redux](https://github.com/reactjs/redux), so much so that in latest versions of React, some Redux patterns are incorporated into React hooks.

 ## Study goals